garrekstemo/InteractivePlotExamples.jl/ReadMe.md

 ## Suggestions

-If you have a suggestion for other examples, or you have made a cool example, please let me know and it may be included.
+If you have a suggestion for other examples, or you have made a cool interactive plot with GLMakie, please let me know and it may be included.